Discover this tour

 Longueuil

-The cathedral, with its Gothic Revival architecture and Neo-Byzantine dome, was inaugurated in 1887 and is listed as a heritage building.
+This co-cathedral, with its Gothic Revival architecture and Neo-Byzantine dome, was inaugurated in 1887 and is listed as a heritage building.
 The museum houses objects dating back to the origins of the parish in 1697.
-The cocathedral’s value as a heritage building and its unique character put it among the top-rated buildings in Quebec.
-Also temporary exhibition and cultural activities.
+The co-cathedral’s value as a heritage building and its unique character put it among the top-rated buildings in Quebec.
+Visitors can also enjoy a temporary exhibition and cultural activities.

 Longueuil